 The participants of the study include the employees of Yorktown Systems Group – namely, post-9/11 veterans of various occupations, HR specialists, and executives of the company.
 The three target groups will be asked to participate in interviews, questionnaires, and surveys in a sequential manner.
 The guidelines for interviews and questions in surveys focus on the topic presented in the problem statement and purpose of the project; however, they differ slightly depending on the target group.
 The three sources of data collection ensure the reliability and validity of the collected data, and the different questions guarantee a more comprehensive overview of the topic.

 Unfortunately, it is not possible to conduct interviews directly at the geographic location of Yorktown Systems Group due to the risks of COVID-19 and consequent restrictions.
 Therefore, the interviews, questionnaires, and surveys will be conducted via online applications, such as Skype or Zoom, depending on the availability of the software.
 A comprehensive overview of the methodology is presented in Chapter 3.
-Ultimately, the chosen research method and the purpose statement are appropriate to address the research problem.
+In the end, the purpose statement and the selected research methodology are suitable for addressing the research problem.

 Conceptual Framework